-What is a Primary Care Provider (PCP)?
+What is a Primary Care Provider?

-When you signed up with Superior, you picked a doctor from our list of providers to be your PCP.
+When you signed up with Superior, you picked a doctor from our list of providers to be your Primary Care Provider (PCP).
 This person will:

+- · Make sure you get the right care.

+- · Give you regular checkups.

-- Make sure that you/your child gets the right care. - Write prescriptions for medicines and supplies when you/your child are sick. - · Give you/your child regular checkups. - Tell you if you/your child needs to see a specialist.
+- · Write prescriptions for medicines and supplies when you are sick.

+- Tell you if you need to see a specialist.